mkutay/skip-linked-list/README.md

 # skip-linked-list
-A simple implementation of skip linked list in Java (for now).
+A simple implementation of skip linked list in C++ (for now).
+Hopefully Java in the future.